Sharing the entire source list and DIY project details from our holiday hot chocolate bar. Find out how to create your own!

 Hot Chocolate Bar Projects and Source List

-To make the chalkboards, I painted the wooden picture frames white, cut a piece of thin wood to fit the opening and painted it out in chalkboard paint.
+To make the chalkboards, I painted the wooden picture frames I found in our storage room white.
+Next, I cut a piece of thin wood to fit each opening, then painted them out in chalkboard paint.

 Before you use your newly created chalkboard, prime the surface by rubbing with a piece of chalk on its side and then wiping with a dry rag.
 It prevents the first drawing from being permanently etched on the surface.